 consignees, ultimate consignees, and end-users must be identified on the

 Export License Request form.
 It should be noted that, by definition,

 freight forwarders are intermediate consignees, and they must be

 identified.
 Failure to do so may result in delays in processing export

 orders as replacement licenses are requested.
-A memo
+OCS has issued a memo